Reviews of Anti-Microbials and Diabetes/Obesity

 Triclosan was not associated with any body weight measurements in U.S. adolescents (Buser et al. 2014).

 Triclosan was not associated with obesity in children from India (Xue et al. 2015).
 In children from China, however, exposure to triclosan and triclocarban was associated with increased risk of childhood obesity (Han et al. 2021).
+Also in China, triclosan was associated with a higher BMI and body fat percentage among 7-year-old children (Hu et al. 2022).

 In Iranian children and adolescents, levels of triclosan, methyl triclosan, triclocarban, and 2,4-dichlorophenol were associated with a higher BMI (Nasab et al. 2022a).
 Also in Iranian children and adolescents, levels of triclocarban and 2,4-dichlorophenol were higher in obese children and were variously associated with cholesterol and triglyceride levels (Nasab et al. 2022b).